Austin Ekeler Player Prop Bets for NFL Week 11 | Los Angeles vs. Pittsburgh 11/21/2021

 Matchup vs. Pittsburgh

-- Against the Steelers, Ekeler's 17.5 rushing yards per game over his two career matchups are 42.0 fewer than his over/under in Sunday's game.
+- In his two career matchups against them, Ekeler has averaged 17.5 rushing yards per game versus the Steelers, 42.0 fewer than his over/under in Sunday's game.

-- In two games against the Steelers Ekeler has not rushed for a touchdown.
+- In two games versus the Steelers Ekeler has not rushed for a touchdown.

-- The Steelers allow 123.0 yards per game on the ground, the NFL's 24th-ranked rush defense.
+- The Steelers give up 123.0 yards per game on the ground, the NFL's 24th-ranked rush defense.

-- The Chargers are up against the NFL's third-ranked D when it comes to rushing TDs allowed (six this season).
+- This year the Steelers are ranked third in the league in rushing touchdowns allowed (six).

 Recent Performances

-- In last week's matchup against the Vikings, Ekeler ran the ball 11 times for 44 yards (four yards per carry).
+- In last week's matchup with the Vikings, Ekeler rushed for 44 yards on 11 carries (averaging four yards per carry).

-- Ekeler tacked on three catches for 15 yards and scored one receiving touchdown.
+- He put up 15 yards on three receptions and caught one touchdown pass.

-- In his last three games, Ekeler has racked up 39 carries for 167 yards (55.7 per game) and one touchdown.
+- Ekeler has rushed for 167 yards on 39 carries (55.7 yards per game) with one touchdown on the ground over his last three outings.

 Ekeler's Los Angeles Teammates